+What trivial matters are these?
 Announcing: the second annual Niels Bohr Library & Archives Virtual Trivia Night!
-Please join us on Oct 21, 2021 06:00 PM - 08:00 PM in Eastern Time (US and Canada) in celebration of American Archives Month, with some science history mixed in.
-All levels of participants are welcome — in-depth knowledge of science and archives is not a requirement!
+Please join us on Oct 21, 2021 06:00 PM - 08:00 PM in Eastern Time (US and Canada) in celebration of American Archives Month.
+Sign up here for a rip-roaring good time for all, with a focus on history of science and library/archives questions.
 The members of the top three teams will be mailed prizes.
 Last year, we had eight teams with contestants from all over the world.
 Will you accept the challenge?
-Sign up here!

 In the meantime, for your amusement and to prepare your mind for the event, try out this sample of questions from last year’s trivia night.
 We had a fun mix of categories, represented below: Wait, so you’re an architect-activist-anarchist-artist?, Picture This!, #BlackInPhysics, and Sounds Like A “Bohr.”